 However, the shafts, keys and all fasteners were made out of stainless steel, which provided the best protection.
 These components were not that much more expensive than plating standard production parts and offered much more reliable corrosion resistance.

 A sealing system to withstand the water pressure was a little more tricky but doable.
-Because of the low speed, resulting in limited shaft to seal friction, we were able to modify the end plates and bearing caps to incorporate a series of special o-rings.
+Because of the low speed, resulting in limited shaft-to-seal friction, we were able to modify the end plates and bearing caps to incorporate a series of special O-rings.
 This design kept the grease in and water out.

-We’ve done other underwater applications from nuclear rod actuation in cooling pools to off shore tidal power generation.
-Each one of these applications has its unique characteristics of speed, torque and environmental challenges.
+We’ve done other underwater applications from nuclear rod actuation in cooling pools to offshore tidal power generation.
+Each one of these applications has its unique characteristics of speed, torque, and environmental challenges.
 Perhaps these will be highlighted in future application articles.

 While DieQua offers an extensive range of standard gearboxes and speed reducers, it’s our ability to analyze unique requirements and modify existing designs to satisfy them that sets us apart.
-Our vast experience in providing customized solutions to a wide variety of industries can be a valuable asset to your engineering team in helping to solve the unique challenges that often come up.
+Our vast experience in providing customized gearbox solutions to a wide variety of industries can be a valuable asset to your engineering team in helping to solve the unique challenges that often come up.